-Come see Samford's newest ensemble from our Commercial Music area.
-This band will perform popular music from the 1960s to modern day, in addition to performing originals written by Samford students and faculty.
-This event is planned for Boren Courtyard if weather permitting.
+Come see Samford's newest ensemble from our Commercial Music area, Lakeshore.
+Lakeshore will perform popular music from the 1960s to modern day, in addition to performing originals written by Samford students and faculty.
+This event will move to the Wright Center if inclement weather.

 From reunions, tailgates, Alumni of the Year Awards, and much more, this is a weekend that you will cherish for a life time.